 “Bottom line: Cash only matters when it matters.
 And when it matters, it really, really matters.”

-But then the market tumbles.
+But then something happens, and the market tumbles.

 And cash looks different.

 Now you see that what you have in a money market fund has a couple of things going for it: